 Music is an important part of everyday life at Lochinver.
 From Reception through to Year 8 the boys have two class lessons every week and will be introduced to performing, composing, listening and appraising.
 The boys will become familiar with a huge range of different styles and cultures, from medieval to the present day, from plainchant to reggae and everything in between.
-The Pre-Prep Music Room is equipped with a wonderful array of percussion instruments and the Senior Music Room is equipped with eleven keyboards and mac computers running Sibelius.
+The Pre-Prep Music Room is equipped with a wonderful array of percussion instruments and the Senior Music Room is equipped with eleven keyboards and Mac computers running Sibelius.

 Over two-thirds of the boys are currently learning an instrument at school and a large proportion of those boys learn two instruments.
 The lessons are organized on a rotational basis so that the boys do not miss the same lesson each week.
 We offer tuition in the following:

-Woodwind: Descant and Treble Recorder, Flute, Piccolo, Clarinet, Saxophone, Bassoon
+Woodwind: Flute, Recorder, Clarinet, Saxophone, Bassoon

-Brass: Trumpet, Cornet, Trombone, French and Baritone Horn
+Brass: Trumpet, Cornet, Trombone, French Horn